Orifice Plate Flow Meters

 Orifice plate flow meters, also known as orifice plates, are a type of pressure-based flow meter.
-These flow meters measure system flow rate using, not surprisingly, an orifice plate.
-Orifice plate flow meters provide data on the volumetric or mass flow rates of a fluid, based on the reading taken from the orifice plate.
+These flow meters measure system flow rate using an orifice plate.
+An orifice plate is a thin plate with a hole drilled into it, inserted into a pipe or another section of a liquid flow system.
+Orifice plate flow meters provide data on the volumetric or mass flow rates of a fluid based on the reading taken from the orifice plate.

 Orifice plates can have sharp leading edges with a short cylindrical section, a fully rounded leading edge with no cylindrical section, or a beveled leading edge with a very short cylindrical section.
 Respectively, these orifice plate types are known as: sharp edged thin plates, quarter-circle or quadrant-edge orifices, and conical inlet or conical entrance plates.